-Students of the Georgia State University College of Law become members of Law Review by invitation based on exceptional academic standing or performance in a rigorous annual Writing Competition.
+Georgia State University College of Law students become members of the Law Review by invitation based on exceptional academic standing and performance in a rigorous annual Writing Competition.
 Law Review participation provides an intensive educational experience beyond the basic law school curriculum by enhancing analytical, organizational, and writing skills.
 These qualities are highly respected by members of the legal community and are regarded as essential to the successful practice of law.

 Students are eligible for Law Review after they have completed their required first-year classes (for part and full-time students, when you receive your first ranking).
 Additionally, every student on Law Review generally must devote four consecutive semesters to Law Review.
 The Law Review board may grant at least four waivers for students who are graduating three semesters after joining Law Review, with the understanding that those students may have extra work to complete during the summer before graduation.

-The remaining ten to twenty invitations will be extended to qualified students based on performance in the annual Writing Competition.
-As an initial qualification for selection to Law Review, you must have a grade point average that places you in the top 60% of your class.
-The competition will extend over a four-week period (starting the second full day after finals), and students will be permitted a maximum of two weeks within that four-week window to complete the competition.
-Students will download a packet of information from a TWEN website (attend the Law Review information session to learn more about this), and the two-week clock will begin.
+Invitations will be extended to qualified students based on their performance in the annual Writing Competition, as described below.
+As an initial qualification for selection to Law Review, you must have a grade point average of at least 3.0.
+The competition will extend over a four-week period after spring finals, and students will be permitted a maximum of two weeks within that four-week window to complete the competition.
+Students will download a packet of information from the GSU Law Review Summer Writing Competition TWEN website (please attend the Law Review information session to learn more or email the Student Writing Editor at ).

 No additional research is necessary.
 In fact, outside research is not allowed.
 Everything a student needs will be in the packet.

 Selection for the Law Review is done in the following manner:

 The top ten written submissions will be extended invitations to Law Review.